Baseball in Australia: History

 Baseball was believed to have been brought to Australia with American gold miners in the Victorian gold rush of the 1850s, where miners would play baseball on the gold fields on their rest days.
 The first reports of organised teams and results appeared in Ballarat, Victoria in 1857.

 In 1867, Victorian cricketers William Gaggin and Louis Goldsmith tried to set up a game of baseball at Yarra Park but were disrupted by fans arriving for a local Australian football match.
 The first competitive series was played between the Surry Baseball Club and members of the New South Wales Cricket Association over June/July 1878.
 However, it is argued competitive organised one-off matches from as early as 1875 were played before this time.

+In December 1888, American entrepreneur Albert Spalding brought his Chicago White Stockings and a team of U.S. all-stars to Australia, as part of a world tour.
+Sydney Cricket Ground hosted three games.
+After the tour left Australia, Spalding's aide Harry Simpson helped organize baseball leagues in Victoria (1890) and New South Wales (1891); he was inducted into the Baseball Australia Hall of Fame in its inaugural class of 2005.

 The first interstate baseball games were played in 1890 when Victoria played South Australia at the East Melbourne Cricket Ground.
 The visitors won the best of three series 16–14, 27–18 and 22–26 in Melbourne.
 These two states in 1897 formed the first Australia representative baseball team which toured the United States on what became known as the Kangaroo Tour.

 The Australian team sponsored by Mr A.J.
 Roberts with £1,500 was selected to tour the United States.
 They were outclassed by the home teams, winning only eight of their first 26 games.
 The Americans were surprised to note the Australian outfielders did not wear gloves.
 Many of the tourists relied on friends and relatives to get them home as the organisers ran out of credit to send them back home.

 Those players on the team who could afford it continued on to tour England.
 Games were billed as Australia vs England and were played at the Crystal Palace Sports Ground, although the tour turned sour when the team manager left London with the gate receipts, leaving many more players in financial limbo.
 This set the game back several years in Victoria and South Australia; however, it continued to flourish in New South Wales where the sport was established as a winter sport through the New South Wales Winter League in 1898.